Skip to main content

 If you want to re-check all documents - for example, because you’ve made a major change to your filtering or search patterns - you’ll need to reset the app’s results.
 Resetting the result tables tells you how.

 You can configure filters in the AI Annotations user interface to limit the algorithm to checking only the relevant invoices (pre-filters).
 You can also filter out groups in the Action View (post-filters), but if you can remove the invoices from checking in the first place, you won’t waste any resources on them.
-By default, invoices from internal vendors are excluded as a pre-filter, but you can choose to include them.
-You can also set filters to:
+By default, we set these filters:

 • Consider only invoices after a particular start date.